Javascript is not enabled.

 7. Proofreader

-These jobs often are freelance roles, which mean workers of all ages have flexibility and autonomy.
+Work is typically detail-oriented and can be done on a freelance basis, which means workers of all ages have flexibility and autonomy.
 While proofreaders do need to have an eye for detail, they do not necessarily have to have a degree or previous experience.

 8. Insurance sales agent

+Many roles focus on advising clients and building relationships.
 Insurance sales is one of the occupations on this list that offers some opportunities for remote work.
-And, because the demand for medical, automotive and homeowners insurance is consistent, the BLS projects that job openings in this field will grow at a steady 8 percent.
+And the demand for medical, automotive and homeowners’ insurance is consistent.

 9. Business agent